 New passport rules for travel to Europe after Brexit.
-This rule applies if UK leaves the EU without a deal.
+This rule applies if the UK leaves the EU without a deal.
 If you travel frequently to Europe for your international businesses then you would need to be aware of this new passport rule.
-Also take a look at the guidance issued by Companies House on what to expect and how to deal the transition for companies with EU connection if Brexit with no deal.
+Also, take a look at the guidance issued by Companies House on what to expect and how to deal with the transition for companies with EU connection if Brexit with no deal.

 Generally, under this new rule, you would need to have at least 6 months left on your passport.
 This applies to an adult and a child passport.

 Do check your passport before travelling.
 You may have to renew your passport if you plan to travel to Europe after Brexit and your passport is expiring in less than 6 months.

 In some cases, you may require to apply for a new passport before travelling to the country that enforces this new passport rule.
 You may apply for your new passport online or by post.
 Ordinarily, new passport application takes about 3 weeks.
 However, Home Office provides fast track passport application service called to get a passport urgently that takes 1 week to get your passport and you must attend an interview for this application.